PerceptiLabs/Brain-Tumors/README.md

 # Structure
 This repo has the following structure:
 * **/data**: contains the images of brain scans.
 The **yes** subdirectory contains brain scan images with tumors, and the **no** subdirectory contains brain scan images without tumors.
-The following are example images from the respective folders:
+The following are example images from the respective subdirectories:

 ![](/data/yes/Y1.jpg)  |  ![](/data/no/N20.JPG)